JimHagan/otel-workshop/otel-collector-challenge.md

 If you are not seeing these changes to take effect, exit ``skaffold dev`` (Press Control-C for Mac or Windows) to stop running the environment.
 Then run ``skaffold dev``.
 Wait 5-10 minutes and run the query again to see the changes in data ingest.

+> If you have encountered any bugs during this challenge you can compare the updates you've made to the yaml file with this [solution code](reference/otel-collector-agent_collector-AFTER.yaml).

 ## Moving forward in the workshop
 When the alloted time for labs 1-4 is complete, you are ready to move onto the next (and final) lab in this workshop [Lab 5: Passing the torch](lab_5-passing-the-torch.md)